 - Document the evidence supporting the correlation of identified biomarkers as indicators of health or disease processes, or therapeutic response

 39 There are various types of biomarkers.
 Examples include diagnostic biomarkers to identify the presence or absence of a specific physiological or pathophysiological state or disease; prognostic biomarkers to help identify and categorize patients by degree of risk for disease occurrence or progression or to inform about the natural history of a disorder in a particular patient in the absence of a therapeutic intervention; and predictive biomarkers to help identify and categorize patients by their likelihood of response to a particular treatment and to help identify a subpopulation likely to respond to a treatment intervention in a particular way.
-For more on biomarkers, see FDA Guidance for Industry and FDA Staff, Qualification Process for Drug Development Tools.
-Accessed May 2015.
+For more on biomarkers, see draft guidance FDA Guidance for Industry and FDA Staff, Qualification Process for Drug Development Tools.
 See also Biomarkers Definitions Working Group (2001).
 Clinical Pharmacology and Therapeutics ,69, p.
 89–95.
 Accessed July 2015.